longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/expansion.md

 > Online expansion is possible only for `ext4` volumes.
 Attempts to manually expand `xfs` volumes with `xfs_growfs` may initially appear to be successful, but issues occur when the workload is scaled up and the volume is reattached.
 In particular, the pods become stuck in the `ContainerCreating` state, and the logs show an error message about attempts to mount the filesystem.

 ##### Offline

-1. Detach the RWX volume by scaling the workload down to `replicas=0`.
+1. Detach the RWX volume by scaling down the workload to `replicas=0`.
+Ensure that the volume is fully detached.

-2. Make sure the volume is fully detached.
-After the scale command returns, check it with
+1. After the scale command returns, run the following command and verify that the state is `detached`.
     ```shell
     kubectl -n longhorn-system get volume <volume-name>
     ```